This is the type of food I love to cook on those nights when it’s been a long day and I just want something warm and green and satisfying.

 Heat a frying pan on a medium high heat.
-Add a splash of oil and then cook the spinach until it is defrosted and no longer watery looking.
+Cook the spinach until it is defrosted and no longer watery looking.

 Add the diced tofu / chickpeas / eggs and keep cooking and stirring for a minute or until the tofu / chickpeas are hot.
 If using eggs you want the eggs to be no longer snotty looking and for the mixture to have set a little so it resembles an oozy risotto.